Paolo Guerrero's shattered World Cup dream prompts calls for anti-doping reform

 'Trapped in the pitfalls of the system'

-The wider implications of the case nonetheless could be significant, according to FIFPro.
+Whatever happens to Guerrero, the wider implications of the case could be significant, according to FIFPro.

 "The current anti-doping system requires reforms on different fronts," Director of Policy and Strategic Affairs, Jonas Baer-Hoffman, told CNN Tuesday.